 Image by Cris Kith

-Timea published more than thirty works, including Hungarian translations and original fiction and poetry, in reputable American and international magazines in just over two years.
-She is a 2021 Pushcart Prize nominee, a PEN/Robert J. Dau Prize nominee, a Miami Book Fair Emerging Writers Fellowship honorable mention, a J.F.
+In a two-year period, Timea published more than thirty works, including Hungarian translations and original fiction and poetry, in reputable American and international magazines.
+She is a 2022 Tennessee Williams and New Orleans Literary Festival Fiction Contest Winner, 2021 Pushcart Prize nominee, a PEN/Robert J. Dau Prize nominee, a Miami Book Fair Emerging Writers Fellowship honorable mention, a J.F.
 Powers Prize for Short Fiction finalist, and a Cecelia Joyce Johnson Award finalist.
 She translates writers such as Márton Simon, Ilka Papp-Zakor, Éva Veronika Kalapos, Mátyás Dunajcsik, Ferenc Czinki, Zita Izsó, Tibor Babiczky, and many more.
 Her translation of Márton Simon's chapbook of poetry called Songs for 3:45 AM appeared with The Offending Adam in 2021.